 It’s really about getting the most clicks from potential prospects and not the most impressions.

 If you’re bewildered by the data in your account or simply frustrated with the results of your campaign, then consider hiring a Google Ads consultant.
-I can either manage your campaign or assist you in going in the right direction.
+I can provide monthly Google Ads management services or assist you in going in the right direction.